Bank says lawsuit is baseless and denies widespread culture of pressure-cooker sales

 As for the first TD teller who spoke out, she says she’s grateful TD’s sales culture, and the alleged harm she says it caused, will be under scrutiny.

-“Nothing will ever change,” she said, “if acknowledgement of bad behaviour isn’t addressed or punished.”
+“Nothing will ever change,” she said, “if acknowledgement of bad behavior isn’t addressed or punished.”